rocicorp/diff-server/doc/design.md

 2. When the call continues:
   - Find the fork point between the client's commit and the server's latest commit
   - If the server commit is descendent from the client commit (the server already included these commits):
-    - Respond with the new head, there's nothing more to do
+    - Respond with the new head
+    - Return
+  - Otherwise, rebase the client fork onto the current server head:
+    - For each novel client commit:
+      - `let nextServerCommit = nil`
+      - Validate the novel commit:
+        - Replay the transaction from the novel commit against its original basis
+        - If the resulting hash doesn't match the one the client specified:
+          - Append a `Reject` commit for this transaction to `local`
+          - Continue this loop
+      - `let nextServerCommit = nil`
+      - If the novel commit's basis is the same as the server's `local` head:
+        - set `nextServerCommit` to the novel commit
       - Else:
-    - Validate each new commit (each commit after the fork point on the client side):
-      - Check that the specified transaction codebase is registered (exists in .value.txCode) and the function is known
-      - Execute the transaction
+        - Replay the transaction against the current value of `local`
-      - If the resulting hash doesn't match the one the client specified, the client is badly behaved, return 40x
+        - Create a `Rebase` commit for this transaction and store it in `nextServerCommit`
-      - If the transaction has a synchronous handler registered, run that handler (see integration)
-        - If the handler rejects the transaction, replace the transaction with a failed commit transaction
+      - If the server has a synchronous handler registered, run that handler, passing it `nextServerCommit` (see integration).
+If the handler rejects the transaction:
-    - Let _newHead_ equal the head of the validated chain
-    - Let _oldHead_ equal the current head of the `local` dataset
-    - If `newHead` is not descendant from `oldHead`
-      - Create a merge commit whose parents are `oldHead` and `newHead`, and with `first` set to `oldHead`
+        - Create a `Reject` commit for this transaction and store it in `nextServerCommit`
-      - Set _newHead_ to the merge commit
+      - Set `head` to `nextServerCommit`
-    - Commit `newHead` to the `local` dataset
-    - Return `newHead`

 ## Step 3: Client-Side Pull

-Back on the client-side, the `Sync()` call has just returned with a new head that should become the head of the `remote` dataset.
-This is trival.
-We trust the server and this makes no changes to our `local` dataset, so we just `noms sync` the server's `local` dataset to our `remote` dataset, which pulls all the relevant chunks and we're done.
+Back on the client-side, we again `pull`.
+This time from the server's `local` dataset to the client's `remote`.
+We trust the server so there's no need to revalidate anything.

 ## Step 4: Client-Side Rebase